 Deployed globally, EY Canvas serves as the single workflow, communication and documentation hub for EY audit engagements worldwide.

-Hosted safely in the cloud, it leverages industry-leading technology for web applications.
-This allows the provision of data security and the ability to evolve the software to respond to changes in the accounting profession and regulatory environment.
+The EY Canvas servers are hosted in country and leverages industry-leading technology for data protection.
+The global EY Canvas application allows for the ability to evolve the software to respond to changes in the accounting profession and regulatory environment.